xmos/sw_usb_audio/doc/hw.rst

 ============================

-The following sections describe the hardware platforms that support development with the XMOS USB audio software platform.
+The following sections describe the hardware platforms that support development with the XMOS USB Audio software platform.

 .. toctree::